KLTA-FM: Ownership changes

-The end of FM 105.1 and debut of Big 98.7
+Launch of "Big 98.7"

 On August 9, 2013, it was announced that on August 16, sister station KQWB-FM would move to 105.1 and re-brand as "Q105.1."
 The final song on "FM 105.1" was "Closing Time" by Semisonic.
 After the song ended, KLTA-FM went silent for about 15 seconds until KQWB-FM began a simulcast on both frequencies.

 At 5:00 p.m. that evening, in the middle of "In the End" by Black Veil Brides, 98.7 FM broke from the simulcast with KQWB-FM.
 At that point, 98.7 began identifying as KLTA-FM, effectively completing a call sign swap with KQWB-FM.

 The new KLTA-FM, meanwhile, began stunting using a "Wheel of Formats", which was spun at the top of every hour, landing on formats including "Weird Al Radio", "Polka Radio", "Santa 98.7" and "TV Themes", and encouraging listeners to tune at 5 p.m. on August 19 for "something big".
 At that time, the station debuted a hybrid Hot AC/Top 40 (CHR) format as "Big 98.7", directly competing against heritage Top 40/CHR KOYY-FM ("Y94").
 The first song as "Big" was I Gotta Feeling by The Black Eyed Peas.
 The following morning, Jesse and Amanda with Pike in the Morning debuted on their new home, after leaving then-sister station KVOX-FM a few weeks earlier.
 That same day, Cori Jensen began doing the midday shift, making her the only personality to carry over from "FM 105.1".